borkshop/js/stream.md

   - viewport correction on resize
   - masking?
   - custom shader funcs, or at least some affordance for stepped css classes
+  - nudge needs to take whole tile into account, nudge if any part of the given point is out

 ## WIP

 - DLA
   - persist parameters in location hash
   - indirect color variables, add color settings
+  - controlled RNG with seed setting
   - player drop
-  - controlled RNG with seed setting
-- use `document.elementsFromPoint` to accelerate `TileGrid.tilesAt`

 ## Done

+- improved DLA turning arc: dual ended control
+- subsumed Sim reboot button, and bound to Escape key
+- added a morton-curve spatial index to TileGrid
 - added tile inspection support to Sim/Scenario, example use in ColorBoop

 # 2020-10-08